 A. In chilly weather wear (or bring in a rucksack) several layers of clothing that can be added, removed, or adjusted as the ride proceeds.
 We swear by shirts with zippers, which can be opened or closed to make fine adjustments to temperature as climbing heats (unzip) and descending cools you (zip).
 A waterproof wind blocking jacket is a must.
 We insist you wear a helmet at all times and suggest an early-season ear covering when it's still chilly.
 We recommend cycling gloves; in cold weather (under fifty degrees), consider replacing open-fingered warm-weather gloves with a lightweight closed-finger version.
 If it's seriously cold, in the twenties or lower, add a glove liner.
 Disposable hand warmers, available in many sporting goods stores (and even Stop and Shop), work well if you have a cold-hand problem.
 When it's chilly, we also recommend wind-blocking long underwear or fleece-lined tights.
 Of course, all this depends on both temperature and wind velocity; the lower the wind chill factor, the more warmly you must dress.
 We also strongly recommend bicycling shorts with a padded crotch liner; believe us, your body will thank you.
-By May, and certainly by June, shorts and light shirts will do.
+By February, and certainly by March, shorts and light shirts should do.

 Q. Do I need special equipment?

 A. No, but your bike must be in good working order and you should carry a spare tube correctly sized for your wheels, tire irons (to help with flats), and a pump properly set up for the type of valve you're using (Presta valves for high-performance bikes and Schrader for everyone else).
 Make sure your bike has a water bottle cage (and a bottle!).